nicolenair/visualizemybookshelf/README.md

 - Proper error handling and unit testing
 - UI/aesthetical improvements
 - improvements in both the speed and accuracy of the automatic information extraction algorithm
-- increase in the number of supported bookshelf visualizations & summarizations
+- increase in the variety of supported bookshelf visualizations & summarizations